syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Toolbar.md

 The following screenshot displays the toolbar option in TreeGrid control.
 ![](Toolbar_images/Toolbar_img1.png)

-N> To perform add,edit,delete,cancel,update using Toolbar items we need to enable add/edit/delete using [`editSettings`](https://help.syncfusion.com/api/js/ejtreegrid#members:editsettings "editSettings").
+N> To perform add,edit,delete,cancel,update using Toolbar items we need to enable add/edit/delete using [`EditSettings`](https://help.syncfusion.com/api/js/ejtreegrid#members:editsettings "editSettings").

 ## Custom Toolbar Items

 CustomToolbarItems allows us to insert custom icons and custom template in TreeGrid toolbar.
 By using below properties we can customize TreeGrid toolbar as per our requirement.

-* **text**- To insert the custom icons in toolbar using CSS class name selector.
+* **Text**- To insert the custom icons in toolbar using CSS class name selector.

-* **templateID**-To insert the custom icons in toolbar using script templates.
+* **TemplateID**-To insert the custom icons in toolbar using script templates.
 Using this property we can bind HTML elements and other EJ controls to TreeGrid toolbar.

-* **tooltipText**-Displays tooltip text for the custom icons.
+* **TooltipText**-Displays tooltip text for the custom icons.

-To insert EJ Controls in TreeGrid toolbar we need to initiate the control in [`create`](https://help.syncfusion.com/api/js/ejtreegrid#events:create "create") client side event.In [`toolbarClick`](https://help.syncfusion.com/api/js/ejtreegrid#events:toolbarclick "toolbarclick") client side event we can bind actions to the custom toolbar items.
+To insert EJ Controls in TreeGrid toolbar we need to initiate the control in [`Create`](https://help.syncfusion.com/api/js/ejtreegrid#events:create "create") client side event.In [`ToolbarClick`](https://help.syncfusion.com/api/js/ejtreegrid#events:toolbarclick "toolbarclick") client side event we can bind actions to the custom toolbar items.

 {% highlight CSHTML %}
      @(Html.EJ().TreeGrid("TreeGridContainer")